 (905) 721-1362 and ask for Kathy.

 Our proposed programming is now approved by OMHA/OHF and the local Public Health Unit.

 We are now moving forward with our proposed plan and team formation will take place this weekend.
 Our proposed start date is Saturday, October 17th.
 Thank you for your continued patience.

 Proposed Fee Structure for 2020/21 Season

 Provided below is the proposed fee structure to align with our proposed programming which is under review by OMHA.
 Due to the uncertainty of COVID-19, we are breaking down the season into smaller sections.
 Fees will be due as per the table.

-OHF Return to Hockey - Stage 3B update
+N.A.S.C.
+Hockey Return to Play - OHF Stage 3B

 Updated Information Provided (please see below)

 Oshawa N.A.S.C.
 Hockey - return to hockey and health and safety protocols approved by OMHA

 The plan that is provided through our website, has been approved by OMHA/OHF to provide all of our members with the highest amount of safety so all participants can enjoy the sport of hockey.
 This plan covers the upcoming 2020/2021 season and this is an alive document meaning things/contents may change very quickly so please continue to monitor our website and Facebook page for any updates.